DEGIRO vs Saxo Bank

 DEGIRO wins on cost

-Saxo Bank is the better choice for investors who want automation (AutoInvest), interest on idle cash, access to the full instrument universe, and a platform that scales with a growing portfolio.
-The higher base cost is offset by features that deliver real, compounding value.
+Saxo Bank is the better choice for investors who want automation (AutoInvest), tax handling (administered regime in IT and BE), cash interest, joint or business accounts, no PFOF, and a platform that grows with a larger, more complex portfolio.
+The higher base cost is offset by features that deliver real compounding and practical value — especially the tax admin advantage, which most comparisons undervalue.

 Where they are equal

-FX conversion rate (both 0.25%), UCITS ETF coverage for standard index portfolios, and neither offers fractional shares — so both require whole-unit purchases.
+FX conversion rate (both 0.25%), UCITS ETF coverage for standard index portfolios, and neither offers fractional shares.
+Both platforms require whole-unit purchases on manual trades.

 Ready to open an account?

+DEGIRO for lowest-cost manual ETF investing.
+Saxo Bank if you want savings plans, tax handling, no PFOF, and a full-service platform.
 Both are established, regulated EU brokers.
-DEGIRO for lowest-cost manual ETF investing.
-Saxo Bank if you want savings plans, cash interest, and a full-service platform.

 Frequently asked questions